What does vSAN use to create a distributed storage architecture for VMs?

 Prepare for the VMware Datacenter Certified Technical Associate (VCTA-DCV) Exam.
 Study with quizzes, flashcards, and detailed explanations to master all exam topics.
 Get exam-ready today!

-vSAN, or VMware vSphere Virtual Storage Area Network, utilizes direct attached storage from hosts to create its distributed storage architecture for virtual machines (VMs).
-This architecture allows each ESXi host within the vSAN cluster to contribute its locally attached storage (such as HDDs and SSDs) to a shared pool.
+vSAN, or VMware vSphere Virtual SAN, utilizes direct attached storage from the hosts to create a distributed storage architecture for virtual machines (VMs).
+This approach allows each ESXi host within a cluster to contribute its local storage resources, such as hard disk drives (HDDs) and solid-state drives (SSDs), to form a single shared datastore.
+By pooling local storage from multiple hosts, vSAN enables high availability, redundancy, and improved performance, which are essential characteristics of a modern virtual datacenter.

 Subscribe